Last Updated on November 24, 2022 by ashley.davis

 Modern technology has made just about all things in life faster, easier, and more accurate.
 Seniors stand to benefit greatly from investing in certain technologies – not the least of which is the ability to age in place safely.
-Certain technologies can help bridge the care gaps and offer similar levels of security and peace of mind when compared with the built-in assistance older adults have in senior living facilities.
-Even for seniors that live in facilities, these Life-Changing Technologies can prove to be highly beneficial for our senior loved ones.
+Certain technologies can help bridge the care gaps and offer similar levels of security and peace of mind when compared with the built-in assistance older adults have in senior living facilities such as assisted living or nursing homes.
+Even for seniors that live in facilities, these life-changing technologies can prove to be highly beneficial for our senior loved ones.

 Older Adults and Technology Use

 Over the last two decades, technology has advanced significantly.
 For example, the internet has brought a wide range of opportunities for individuals of all ages.
 Because they have grown up with it, most young adults find it effortless to use modern tech.
 On the other hand, older folks are often less likely to use advanced technologies.
 Some elderly folks, especially those who have never used the internet or a smartphone, may not realize how technology may benefit them.